 The IHO’s S-100 Working Group has prepared this document in response to a requirement to produce a dataset comprising Under Keel Clearance Management (UKCM) information that can be used as a Nautical Publication Information Overlay (NPIO) within an Electronic Chart Display and Information System (ECDIS).
 It is based on the IHO’s S-100 framework specification and the ISO 19100 series of standards.

-S-129 is a vector Product Specification intended for encoding the extent and nature of UKCM information products for navigational purposes.
+S-129 is a vector Product Specification intended for encoding the UKCM information products for navigational purposes.
 Use of UKCM products conformant to this specification is not limited to navigation systems.